China seeks to strengthen trade relations with Trinidad and Tobago - Trinidad and Tobago Newsday

 As China forges ahead in its path of modernisation, it is ready to work with TT as part of its global development initiative (GDI).

-Visiting assistant Foreign Affairs Minister Hua Chunying said the success story of China’s modernisation can be an inspiration for all developing countries.
+Visiting assistant Foreign Affairs Minister of China Hua Chunying said the success story of China’s modernisation can be an inspiration for all developing countries.

 She encouraged TT to implement and utilise the funding under the GDI which promotes greater cooperation and development in the areas of poverty reduction, food security, pandemic response, development financing, climate change, industrialisation and digital economy.

-Bilateral relations between both countries, especially in the areas of infrastructural development have been very fruitful.
+Bilateral relations between both countries, especially in the areas of infrastructural development has been very fruitful.

-This year marks the tenth anniversary of China’s President Xi Jinping's historic visit to TT and the fifth anniversary of TT’s participation in the Belt and Road initiative.
+This year marks the tenth anniversary of Chinese President Xi Jinping's historic visit to TT and the fifth anniversary of TT’s participation in the Belt and Road initiative.

-“This is a demonstration of the high importance China attaches to its relations with TT,” she said.

 The other ongoing projects are the new terminal building at the ANR international airport in Tobago and the Diego Martin overpass.